WebberZone/top-10/readme.txt

 * Fixed: Dashboard widgets linking

 = 1.8 =
-* Added: Support for <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a> plugin
+* New: Support for <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a> plugin
-* Added: Thumbnail settings now reflect max width and max height instead of fixed width and height
+* New: Thumbnail settings now reflect max width and max height instead of fixed width and height
-* Added: Option to display thumbnails before or after the title
+* New: Option to display thumbnails before or after the title
-* Added: Option to not display thumbnails instead of the default thumbnail
+* New: Option to not display thumbnails instead of the default thumbnail
-* Added: Counts are now neatly formatted with commas
+* New: Counts are now neatly formatted with commas
 * Modified: Minor tweaks to improve performance

 = 1.7.6 =
 * Fixed: Bug with Daily posts widget created an extra header tag in certain themes

 = 1.7.5 =
-* Added: Now supports multiple WordPress widgets
+* New: Now supports multiple WordPress widgets

 = 1.7 =
-* Added: Exclude posts in the top lists from select categories
+* New: Exclude posts in the top lists from select categories
 * Modified: Performance improvements
 * Modified: Better compatibility with the latest versions of WordPress.
 If you are using the sidebar widgets, please readd them to your theme under Appearance > Widgets

 = 1.6.3 =
 * Fixed: PHP errors on certain installs
-* Added: Dutch language
+* New: Dutch language

 = 1.6.2 =
 * Fixed: Multiple rows being created for same ID
 * Fixed: Counter display
-* Added: New button to clear the duplicate rows in the tables
+* New: New button to clear the duplicate rows in the tables
 * Fixed: Top 10 should be lighter on the server now

 = 1.6.1 =